TylerGillson/ocm-labs/fleetconfig-controller/charts/fleetconfig-controller/README.md

 ### FleetConfig Configuration

 Configuration for the FleetConfig resource created on the Hub.
 By default, bootstraps the Hub cluster in hub-as-spoke mode.
-Feature gates for the Klusterlet on each Spoke.
+Uncomment and configure `fleetConfig.spokeFeatureGates` to enable feature gates for the Klusterlet on each Spoke.
 Do not disable the feature gates that are enabled by default.

 Available Spoke Feature Gates:
 - **AddonManagement** (ALPHA - default=true) - Enables addon management functionality